cfe84/bounce/README.md

 - Stub APIs not ready yet
 - Stub dependencies
+- Have a simple server you can use to play with cool tech (e.g. Kubernetes)
 - Look at what your app is sending for debug
 - As a proxy to spy on what is sent to a server you're integrating with
 - Test your app in erroneous replies cases